Entering Customized Operation Modes

 The first way to specify operation modes is to use components of the folder Operational Side Conditions.
 Detailed information on the use of these components can be found in the article Controlling Performance.

 Here you will learn about heat- and current-controlled operation of the cogeneration plant with the component Priority (switch-on sequence).
-In our example energy system (whose model is shown in this tutorial) a variable power and heat demand is covered by a CHP, a hot water Boiler and an Electricity Supplier.
+In our example energy system (whose model is shown in variant Var2-CHP electricity controlled of tutorial 60) a variable power and heat demand is covered by a CHP, a hot water Boiler, and an Electricity Supplier.

 Current-Controlled